JanaMus/Augusta/docs/Examples.rst

 We will use the file "insilico_size100_1_timeseries.csv" from the `DREAM4 challenge. <https://www.synapse.org/#!Synapse:syn3049712/wiki/74628>`_.
 We modified the file for our needs by swapping the matrix so that the genes are in the first column and times in the first row.
-We also rewrote the gene names according to the official gene names of the organism in order to match particular genes with information available in GenBank file.
+We also rewrote the gene names according to the official gene names of the organism in order to match particular genes with information available in the GenBank file.
 The modified file is available on GitHub in the "data" directory as `"Ecoli_DREAM4.csv" <https://github.com/JanaMus/Augusta/blob/master/data/Ecoli_DREAM4.csv>`_.

 * **GenBank** file

-We will use *Escherichia coli* BW25113 available from NCBI Nucleotide database under the accession `CP009273 <https://www.ncbi.nlm.nih.gov/nuccore/CP009273.1/>`_.
+We will use *Escherichia coli* BW25113 available from the NCBI Nucleotide database under the accession `CP009273 <https://www.ncbi.nlm.nih.gov/nuccore/CP009273.1/>`_.
 The GenBank file can be downloaded in the GenBank full format.
 Otherwise, it is also available on GitHub in the "data" directory as `"Ecoli.gb" <https://github.com/JanaMus/Augusta/blob/master/data/Ecoli.gb>`_.

 Usage example
 """""""""""""
-Below is provided an example of the functions for generating GRN and for converting GRN to BN.
+Below is provided an example of the functions for generating GRN and converting GRN to BN.
 See :ref:`Usage` for further available functions.

-*Note: input files must be in the current directory or full path must be provided.*
+*Note: input files must be in the current directory or a full path must be provided.*

 Generate GRN:

 .. code-block:: python

-   >>> GRN = Augusta.RNASeq_to_GRN(count_table_input = 'Ecoli_DREAM4.csv', promoter_length = 1000, genbank_file_input = 'Ecoli.gb', normalization_type = 'TPM')[0]
+   >>> GRN = Augusta.RNASeq_to_GRN(count_table_input = 'Ecoli_DREAM4.csv', promoter_length = 1000, genbank_file_input = 'Ecoli.gb', normalization_type = 'TPM', motifs_max_time=180)[0]

    Count table uploaded.
    GenBank uploaded.